zeiban/defiance-tools/README.md

 General library for reading and dumping asset records from WAD files.
 Useful if you want to write your own tools.
 The API is still unstable so expect it to change.

 ## Releases ##
+#####v0.5.0#####
+* Added warning for unknown command-line params.
+* Added -lod switch to ski2obj to level of detail to extract.
+1=High, 2=Medium and 3= Low
+* Fixed switching parsing bug.
+* Added -mml switch to specify the mipmap level to extract.
+Largest mipmap starts at 0 and gets progressively smaller by a factor of 2 as the level becomes larger.

 #####v0.4.0#####
 * Fixed switch parsing issue with -n switch
 * Added -oa switch to tex2png, mes2obj, ski2obj to make the alpha channel in output textures opaque.